zambrovski/archive-camunda-bpm-swagger/extension/rest-docs/src/main/resources/rest/external-task/get-query.md

   <tr>
     <td>workerId</td>
     <td>String</td>
-    <td>The id of the worker that posesses or posessed the most recent lock.</td>
+    <td>The id of the worker that possess or possessed the most recent lock.</td>
   </tr>
   <tr>
     <td>topicName</td>